ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 Considering the challenges associated with B-Tree indexes, table engines in ClickHouse utilise a different approach.
 The ClickHouse <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/" target="_blank">MergeTree Engine Family</a> has been designed and  optimized to handle massive data volumes.

 These tables are designed to receive millions of row inserts per second and store very large (100s of Petabytes) volumes of data.

 Data is quickly written to a table <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/#mergetree-data-storage" target="_blank">part by part</a>, with rules applied for merging the parts in the background.

 In ClickHouse each part has its own primary index.
-When parts are merged then also the merged part’s primary indexes are merged.
+When parts are merged, then the merged part’s primary indexes are also merged.

 At the very large scale that ClickHouse is designed for, it is paramount to be very disk and memory efficient.
 Therefore, instead of indexing every row, the primary index for a part has one index entry (known as a ‘mark’) per group of rows (called ‘granule’).